nephros/xdg-desktop-portal-amber/doc/SailfishOS_Iface_Table.md

 namespaces.
 This means we could implement e.g. the namespace from KDE/Plasma/Kirigami, allowing such apps to access SFOS Theme colors etc.
 Doing that could avoid or assist having to implement a custom theme for Kirigami or QQuickControls.

+DynamicLauncher: This describes "installing" (i.e. creating) local .desktop files, e.g. to launch a web address.
+Implemented in Sailfish Browser.
+May be useful.

 ### Out-of-Scope/Not Feasible/Not useful